NdaMohamed/EJAPI_RestAssured/README.md

 ## Report
+prerequisite:
+1) Download Allure binaries(zip) and set the Path

 to run report run all tests from testng.xml file first then Report 1 (allure report): open allureresult folder in system explorer --> run cmd command"allure serve", it will display allure report in a new broswer.